kolkhis/tech-notes/aws/ccp-notes.md

   to distribute messages
 - Identify the difference between tightly coupled and loosely coupled architectures
 - Explain how message queues help improve communications between components

+> Coffee shop metaphor:
+> Instead of handing coffee orders directly to the barista, the cashiers who take
+> orders post those orders to an order board, where the barista can then pick them up.

+This is the idea behind a message queue.

+Messages are sent into the queue by application A, and are processed by application B.
+If application B fails, application A doesn't experience any disruption.
+Mesages being sent can still be sent into the queue and will remain there until processed.

+This is "loosely coupled."
+There are two services here:

+- AWS SQS (Simple Queue Service)
+- AWS SNS (Simple Notification Service)

+---

+SQS lets you send, store, and receive messages between software components at any volume.

+The coffee orders would be the messages and the order board would be an SQS queue.

+The messages have the person's name, coffee order, and time ordered.
+The data within a message is called a "payload."
+SQS queues are where the messages are placed until they're processed.

+> SQS is a message queueing service that facilitates reliable communication between
+> software components.
+It can send, store, and receive messages at any scale, making
+> sure none are lost and other services **don't need to be available for processing.**

+An app places a message into a queue, a user or service trerieves the message, processes it, then removes it from the queue.

+---

+SNS is similar.
+It also sends messages to services, but has a distinction: Sent SNS messages aren't held for pickup until the processing service gets to them.
+SNS messages need a response **right now**.

+The SQS is the coffee order board, SNS is the barista yelling "order's up".

+SNS can be used to send out notifications to end users using push notifs, SMS, and email.

+> SNS is a publish-subscribe service that publishers use to send messages to
+> subscribers through SNS topics. **Subscribers can include web servers, email
+> addresses, Lambda functions, and other endpoints**.

+A customer (or "Subscriber") can subscribe to only the topics they care about (e.g., new product updates, event notifications, etc.).

+---

+There's also Amazon EventBridge.
+EventBridge is a serverless service that helps connect different parts of an app using events.
+This helps build scalable, event-driven systems.

+You route events from sources (e.g., custom apps, AWS services, 3rd party software) with EventBridge.
+It simplifies the process of receiving, filtering, transforming, and delivering events.

+> Ex: Events could be:
+> `Order Placed`,  `Payment Completed`, etc

+Those events would be routed to the relevant services (payment, delivery, etc).

+---

+### Module 2 Recap

+EC2 instances are VMs that you can provision on AWS.
+Great for all sorts of use cases.
+Running basic web servers, or HPC workloads, and everthing inbetween.

+EC2 offers a high degree of control when it comes to instances, but requires that you manage the fleet of instances over time.

+EC2 is an **unmanaged** service.
+You have control over tasks like patching, scaling, manaing the OS, etc. while AWS manages the underlying infrastructure.

+## Module 3: Exploring Compute Services (Serverless)

+With serverless computing, you run applications without managing the underlying infrastructure.

+### M3 Part 1: Intro to Serverless Computing
+Goals:
+- Describe the differences between unamanged, managed, and serverless compute services in AWS.
+- Describe the customer and AWS responsibilities regarding serverless computing

+AWS offers managed services.
+Managed services shift more operational responsibilities to AWS.

+> Unamanged services are like fancy espresso machines, where you choose the beans and
+> grind them to the desired consistency, and tinker with every knob and lever to your
+> liking.
+They're all about control.
+>
+> Managed services are more about convenience.
+Like a coffee maker that just uses
+> pods.
+You choose your setting and press the button.